Hariram Vyas

-Hariram Vyas was a 16th-17th century spiritual poet, classical musician and saint belonging to the Radha-Vallabha denomination.
+Hariram Vyas was a 16th-17th century spiritual poet, classical musician and saint belonging to the Radha Vallabha Sampradaya.
+He is known to have revealed the Vigraha or Shri Jugal Kishore ji, which is today in Panna (Madhya Pradesh), from a well in Kishore Van in Vrindavan.

 Radhavallabha is a Vaishnava denomination which began with the Vaishnava theologian Hith Harivansh Mahaprabhu.
 Hariram Vyas together with Hith Harivansh Mahaprabhu and Swami Haridas are known as Haritraya (Trinity of Hari).
 He is considered to be an incarnation or descension of Vishakha Sakhi who is considered to be the foremost sakhi of Radharani.
 He is credited with a large body of devotional compositions, especially in the Dhrupad style.
 His work influenced both the classical music and the Bhakti movements of North India, especially those devoted to Krishna's consort Radha.
 As a poet he is credited for bringing development of Krshna-Bhakti literature to light in the pages of Indian history.
 Rupa Goswami, Sanatana Goswami, Mahaprabhu Vallabhacharya, Vitthalnath (Gusainji), and Chaitanya Mahaprabhu were his contemporaries.

 Life and background

-Hariram Vyas Ji was born in the year 1512 in a sanadhya brahmin family in Orchha, Bundelkhand.
+Hariram Vyas Ji was born in the year 1512 in a Sanadhya Gaur Brahmin family in Orchha, Bundelkhand.
 His father Shri Sumokhan Shukl was a follower of Madhva tradition, he was a respected man in his community, and Rajguru(royal priest) of the Orchha royal family.
 Hariram ji showed a keen interest in Sanskrit from an early age and achieved great mastery of Vedas and Holy Scriptures at a young age.
 He was soon appointed as the Rajguru(Royal priest) to King Madhukar Shah of Orchha.
-Apart from being an renowned pandit and intellectual he was also famous for his debating skills.
+Apart from being a renowned pandit and intellectual he was also famous for his debating skills.

 In his early years he was obsessed with debating with other intellectuals and had defeated many famous Pundits.
 He would go and do Shashtrarth (debate) with any Pundit he would hear about and win the debate with his knowledge.
 But, this phase of his life didn't last very long.
 Soon, he gave up engaging in meaningless debates, shallow arguments and was completely devoted to the bhakti-marg.
 He soon renounced his home, family, wealth, and his position as the rajguru of Orchha king and came to Vrindavan.
 There he lived his life as a vagabond and spent time in satsang with saints like Hith Harivansh Mahaprabhu and Swami Haridas.